First Nagorno-Karabakh War: Post-ceasefire violence and mediation

 An estimated 400,000 Armenians living in Azerbaijan fled to Armenia or Russia and a further 30,000 came from Karabakh.
 Many of those who left Karabakh returned after the war ended.
 An estimated 655,000 Azerbaijanis were displaced from the fighting including those from both Armenia and Karabakh.
 Various other ethnic groups living in Karabakh were also forced to live in refugee camps built by both the Azerbaijani and Iranian governments.
 (Note: For more detailed statistics on the status of refugees and the number of internally displaced persons see human rights in Nagorno-Karabakh) While Azerbaijan has repeatedly claimed that 20% of its territory has fallen under Armenian control, other sources have given figures as high 40% (the number comes down to 9% if Nagorno-Karabakh itself is excluded).

-The First Nagorno-Karabakh War has given rise to strong anti-Armenianism in Azerbaijan and anti-Azerbaijani sentiment in Armenia.
+The First Nagorno-Karabakh War has given rise to strong anti-Armenian sentiment in Azerbaijan and anti-Azerbaijani sentiment in Armenia.
 The ramifications of the war were said to have played a part in the February 2004 murder of Armenian Lieutenant Gurgen Markaryan who was hacked to death with an axe by his Azerbaijani counterpart, Ramil Safarov at a NATO training seminar in Budapest, Hungary.

 Presumably trying to erase any traces of Armenian heritage, the Azerbaijani government ordered its military the destruction of thousands of unique medieval Armenian gravestones, known as khachkars, at a massive historical cemetery in Julfa, Nakhichevan.
 This destruction was temporarily halted when first revealed in 1998, but then continued on to completion in 2005.